ghostking2802/CTF_ending_2024/README.md

 # CTF_ending_2024

-Santa has a gift for you if you can sole this
+Santa has a gift for you if you can solve this

 Windows reverse engineering challenge